Justin Bonomo: Triton Poker Series

+Poker GO Tour Titles

 Online poker

 Bonomo was caught entering major online poker tournaments using multiple accounts in 2006 on Partypoker.
-He was banned from 2 sites and tens of thousands of dollars were seized.
+He was banned from two sites and tens of thousands of dollars were seized.

 Bonomo was a sponsored member of Team Bodog until January 2010.

-In 2011, he was accused of account sharing with his friend Isaac Haxton by Prahlad Friedman.
-They have both vehemently denied the accusation.

 Personal life

 Justin Bonomo lives in Las Vegas in the Panorama Towers, residence to more than 70 professional poker players.
 He is originally from Fairfax, Virginia.